 There are major differences between traditional backup solutions and native cloud backup solutions, that boil down to native cloud backup being the more efficient and agile option.
-This includes solutions like CPM, that leverage the technology that the cloud offers in order to perform better backup.
+This includes solutions like N2WS Backup & Recovery (CPM), that leverage the technology that the cloud offers in order to perform better backup.
 The cloud disrupts the way IT management is done, with areas such as environment security, provisioning, and optimization.
 In this article, we will list 5 great advantages of a native cloud backup system.

 1. Quick Installation and Configuration